Asd-g/avslibplacebo/README.md

     Default: "ewa_lanczos"

-- radius\
+- radius<br>
-    It may be used to adjust the function's radius.\
+    It may be used to adjust the function's radius.<br>
-    Defaults to the the radius needed to represent a single filter lobe (tap).\
+    Defaults to the the radius needed to represent a single filter lobe (tap).<br>
     If the function is not resizable, this doesn't have effect.

-- clamp\
+- clamp<br>
-    Represents a clamping coefficient for negative weights:\
+    Represents a clamping coefficient for negative weights:<br>
-    0.0: No clamping.\
+    0.0: No clamping.<br>
-    1.0: Full clamping, i.e. all negative weights will be clamped to 0.\
+    1.0: Full clamping, i.e. all negative weights will be clamped to 0.<br>
-    Values between 0.0 and 1.0 can be specified to apply only a moderate diminishment of negative weights.\
+    Values between 0.0 and 1.0 can be specified to apply only a moderate diminishment of negative weights.<br>
-    Higher values would lead to more blur.\
+    Higher values would lead to more blur.<br>
     Default: 0.0.

-- taper\
+- taper<br>
-    Additional taper coefficient.\
+    Additional taper coefficient.<br>
-    This essentially flattens the function's center.\
+    This essentially flattens the function's center.<br>
-    The values within `[-taper, taper]` will return 1.0, with the actual function being squished into the remainder of `[taper, radius]`.\
+    The values within `[-taper, taper]` will return 1.0, with the actual function being squished into the remainder of `[taper, radius]`.<br>
     Default: 0.0.

-- blur\
+- blur<br>
-    Additional blur coefficient.\
+    Additional blur coefficient.<br>
-    This effectively stretches the kernel, without changing the effective radius of the filter radius.\
+    This effectively stretches the kernel, without changing the effective radius of the filter radius.<br>
-    Values significantly below 1.0 may seriously degrade the visual output, and should be used with care.\
+    Values significantly below 1.0 may seriously degrade the visual output, and should be used with care.<br>
     Default: 0.0.

-- param1, param2\
+- param1, param2<br>
-    These may be used to adjust the function.\
+    These may be used to adjust the function.<br>
     Defaults to the function's preferred defaults. if the relevant setting is not tunable, they are ignored entirely.

-- antiring\
+- antiring<br>
-    Antiringing strength.\
+    Antiringing strength.<br>
-    A value of 0.0 disables antiringing, and a value of 1.0 enables full-strength antiringing.\
+    A value of 0.0 disables antiringing, and a value of 1.0 enables full-strength antiringing.<br>
-    Only relevant for separated/orthogonal filters.\
+    Only relevant for separated/orthogonal filters.<br>
     Default: 0.0.

-- lut_entries\
+- lut_entries<br>
-    The precision of the LUT.\
+    The precision of the LUT.<br>
-    A value of 64 should be fine for most practical purposes, but higher or lower values may be justified depending on the use case.\
+    A value of 64 should be fine for most practical purposes, but higher or lower values may be justified depending on the use case.<br>
-    Must be greater than 0.\
+    Must be greater than 0.<br>
     Default: 64.

-- cutoff\
+- cutoff<br>
-    As a micro-optimization, all samples below this cutoff value will be ignored when updating the cutoff radius.\
+    As a micro-optimization, all samples below this cutoff value will be ignored when updating the cutoff radius.<br>
-    Setting it to a value of 0.0 disables this optimization.\
+    Setting it to a value of 0.0 disables this optimization.<br>
-    Only relevant for polar filters.\
+    Only relevant for polar filters.<br>
     Default: 0.0.

-- sigmoidize, linearize\
+- sigmoidize, linearize<br>
-    Whether to linearize/sigmoidize before scaling.\
+    Whether to linearize/sigmoidize before scaling.<br>
-    Only relevant for RGB formats.\
+    Only relevant for RGB formats.<br>
-    When sigmodizing, `linearize` should be `true`\
+    When sigmodizing, `linearize` should be `true`<br>
     Default: True.

-- sigmoid_center\
+- sigmoid_center<br>
-    The center (bias) of the sigmoid curve.\
+    The center (bias) of the sigmoid curve.<br>
-    Must be between 0.0 and 1.0.\
+    Must be between 0.0 and 1.0.<br>
     Default: 0.75.

-- sigmoid_slope\
+- sigmoid_slope<br>
-    The slope (steepness) of the sigmoid curve.\
+    The slope (steepness) of the sigmoid curve.<br>
-    Must be between 1.0 and 20.0.\
+    Must be between 1.0 and 20.0.<br>
     Default: 6.5.

-- shader_param\
+- shader_param<br>
-    This changes shader's parameter set by `#define XXXX YYYY` on the fly.\
+    This changes shader's parameter set by `#define XXXX YYYY` on the fly.<br>
-    Format is: `param=value`.\
+    Format is: `param=value`.<br>
-    The parameter is case sensitive and must be the same as in the shader file.\
+    The parameter is case sensitive and must be the same as in the shader file.<br>
     If more than one parameter is specified, the parameters must be separated by space.

     Usage example: if the shader has the following parameters: